-The Content-Aware Fill is one of those tools that seems almost magical the first time you use it.
+The Content-Aware Fill is one tool that seems almost magical when you first use it.
 It allows you to fill in selections with content instead of a color.

 In the example in this video, I show you how to remove a photobomber from a photo by simply making a selection around her.

 Then press Shift Backspace (Mac: Shift Delete) to bring up the Fill dialog box.
-Then selecting Content-Aware as the Fill, which will look at the surrounding pixels of the selection to generate the fill.
+Then selecting Content-Aware as the Fill will look at the surrounding pixels of the selection to generate the fill.